vramework/vramework/packages/runtimes/fastify-server/README.md

-# @vramework/fastify
+# @pikku/fastify

-This package is part of @vramework/mono and is responsible for providing the fastify server to serve vramework routes
+This package is part of @pikku/mono and is responsible for providing the fastify server to serve pikku routes